Faith Without Works Is Dead: The Powerlessness of Mere Profession

 Faith that remains merely verbal and fails to act in mercy cannot save because it is lifeless.

-14 What good is it, my brothers, if a man says he has faith, but has no works?
-Can faith save him?
+14 What good is it, my brothers, if someone claims to have faith, but has no deeds?
+Can such faith save him?

-15 And if a brother or sister is naked and in lack of daily food,
+15 Suppose a brother or sister is without clothes and daily food.

 Faith that remains merely verbal and fails to act in mercy cannot save because it is lifeless.